Boost emotional intelligence in 15-mins a week

 • Socially skilled leaders focus on others and understand that building up members of their team will allow everyone to flourish and result in positive outcomes for both the individuals and the organization as a whole.

-• Managers with great social skills successfully navigate office politics and know how to advocate for their team and motivate them as well.
+• Managers with great social skills successfully navigate office politics and know how to advocate for their team.

 • They connect with stakeholders of all levels and know how to adjust their message to their target audience, so their message resonates with whomever they are speaking.